Halloween at Universal Studios Japan with Kids

 Wondering what the other zombies looked like?
 Here are some photos.

-(My daughter did NOT see these zombies in person, I got these photos from my aforementioned mom friend.
+(My daughter did NOT see these zombies in person.
+These are a mix of my photos as well as my aforementioned mom friend’s.
 Her 13-year-old also didn’t see these zombies as she escaped to Universal Wonderland.
-However, interestingly, my daughter did see the photos below since I like to show her my blog posts and she kept asking to see them again!)
+However, interestingly, my daughter did see the photos below since I like to show her my blog posts, and she keeps asking to see them again!)

 So does this mean there’s nothing Halloween-related for kids?
 Absolutely not!
 Universal Studios Japan during Halloween is awesome for kids!
 Here’s why.